 You can structure account receivables loans to meet any business.
 A retailer with direct sales will benefit most from merchant loans as these allow you to pay back the money through your credit card sales.
 If you are offering your customers credit by invoicing your products or services, then factoring receivables is the better option for you.

 When you apply to a factoring company, they will check the creditworthiness of your customer and confirm the validity of the invoice.
 You will then be advanced the face value of your submitted invoices, minus a percentage that covers the cost of the transaction.
 The factoring company will then become the party responsible for collecting payment from your customer.

 What Happens if a Customer Does Not Pay the Invoice Used for Factoring Receivables?

-The biggest risk posed by invoice factoring is the possibility of non-payment by your client.
+The most significant risk posed by invoice factoring is the possibility of non-payment by your client.
 Non-recourse factoring mitigates that risk.
 In this case, the factoring company assumes responsibility for the invoice, whether it gets paid or not.
 The only exception being if you faulted on your end of the deal.